angelasoler/Tech_Freelance_Project/README.md

          ls
          ```

-  4. Ver conteudo do arquivo
+  4. Ver conteúdo do arquivo
          ```
          cat <nome do arquivo>
          ```